roybleas/bluesfest/README.md

 |        |                                       |  12.45 |             KALEO 45 min                    |
 |        |                                       |  12.00 |   ARAKWAL OPENING CEREMONY 30 min           |

-* Cut each daily column and append under the previous.
+* Using a text editor Cut and Paste the columns of performance data into a single column of data.

 #### Add a header record and a Day number against each date.